kashishmehra/Quotes_sentiment_app/README.md

 # Quotes_sentiment_app- Inspire Me
 A quoting machine web application that tailors the proper quote for the user based on natural language sentiment.
+This sentiment based quoting machine will use VADER Sentiment Analysis.

 ## Methodology